deeproots/deeproots.github.io/footnotes.md

 5. Rejoin the interuppted paragraph, if necessary.
 6. Paste the footnote text.
 7. Add the correct Markdown markup for the footnote.
-8. Feel the satisfaction of a footnote well done.
+8. Feel the satisfaction of a footnote well done!

+### Example:

 Let's work through it with an example.
 From *Workday Religion* by J.R.
 Miller, here's a footnote: